Why Should I Outsource my Accounting Functions?

 Focusing specifically on the accounting functions that are unique to Singapore – GST, otherwise known as Goods and Services Tax, is similar to the VAT of European countries and is charged at a flat rate of 7%, regardless of the type of good or service.
 Almost all sales and services performed locally are subject to GST, with the exception of exported goods and international services, such as air tickets.
 Companies that wish to charge GST for their goods and services will have to apply for GST registration.

 In addition, any business that purchases products from local suppliers may incur GST on these business purchases and expenses, known as “input tax”.
-Companies can claim input tax if it fulfils all the necessary conditions.
+Companies can claim input tax if it fulfills all the necessary conditions.
 This claim will be submitted to the Inland Revenue Authority of Singapore (“IRAS”), for its assessment and approval.

 With effect from 3 March 2014, ACRA has mandated that almost all companies will be required to submit their financial statements in full XBRL format.
 Companies that would be considered exempt are companies limited by guarantee, or foreign companies and their local branches.
 Preparation of the financial accounts in XBRL format will be a challenge for those unfamiliar with financial accounts.
 Hence, it is considered prudent to seek the professional services of an experienced accounting firm such as Rikvin to assist you in this area, particularly since ACRA will hold the directors of the company responsible if its financial statements are found to be incomplete or not up to par.